The Quarterback (1926 film)

-The Quarterback is a 1926 American comedy silent film directed by Fred C. Newmeyer and written by William Slavens McNutt, W. O. McGeehan and Ray Harris.
-The film stars Richard Dix, Esther Ralston, Harry Beresford, David Butler, Robert W. Craig and Mona Palma.
+The Quarterback is a 1926 American silent comedy film directed by Fred C. Newmeyer and written by William Slavens McNutt, W. O. McGeehan, and Ray Harris.
+The film stars Richard Dix, Esther Ralston, Harry Beresford, David Butler, Robert W. Craig, and Mona Palma.
 The film was released on October 11, 1926, by Paramount Pictures.

 Plot

 Elmer Stone, quarterback of the 1899 Colton College football team vows to remain a student until Colton beats its biggest rival, State University.
 Twenty-seven years later, Elmer is still in school and is a classmate of his son, Jack.
 Other than driving a milk wagon in his spare time, Jack is also the quarterback of the football team.
 A matter of his eligibility comes up but he is cleared and goes out to do-or-die for Colton against State University.
 Maybe they will win The Big Game, and Jack's father can get a life...and a job.